 I am Stephen Carr Hampton, a registered citizen of the Cherokee Nation.
 My father, Albert Hampton, is from Grove, Oklahoma.
 He grew up attending the Green Corn Dances, proud of his elders, some of whom held prominent positions in the Cherokee community (such as Jefferson Thompson Parks, brother of my great-grandmother Susan Parks).
-I am a direct descendant of Oconostota, a principal chief of the Cherokee in the 1700s.
-Unlike him, I’m no battlefield tactician, but I hope to honor him with my words.
+I am a direct descendant of Oconostota and Nancy Ward.
+Unlike them, I’m no battlefield tactician, just a writer.
 I have never lived on a reservation (and the Cherokees don’t have a traditional one– thought that’s debatable) so I cannot speak from that perspective.